How to farewell fast fashion

 What’s the alternative?

-There’s also heaps of other things you can do to up your planet-saving karma credits, get a guilt free fashion fix and look super chic and unique in the process.
+But there’s also heaps of other things you can do to up your planet-saving karma credits, get a guilt free fashion fix and look super chic and unique in the process.

 1.Play dress up with what you got